Dolly Parton

-Early life and career
+Early life

-Dolly Rebecca Parton was born January 19, 1946, in a one-room cabin on the banks of the Little Pigeon River in Pittman Center, Tennessee.
+Dolly Rebecca Parton was born on January 19, 1946, in a two-room log cabin on the banks of the Little Pigeon River in Pittman Center, Tennessee.

-She is the fourth of twelve children born to Avie Lee Caroline (née Owens; 1923–2003) and Robert Lee Parton Sr. (1921–2000).
-Parton's middle name comes from her maternal great-great-grandmother Rebecca (Dunn) Whitted.
+She is the fourth of 12 children born to Avie Lee Caroline (née Owens; 1923–2003) and Robert Lee Parton Sr. (1921–2000).
+Parton's middle name comes from her maternal great-great-grandmother Rebecca (née Dunn) Whitted.
 Parton's father, known as "Lee", worked in the mountains of East Tennessee, first as a sharecropper and later tending his own small tobacco farm and acreage.
 He also worked construction jobs to supplement the farm's small income.
-Despite her father's illiteracy, Parton has often commented that he was one of the smartest people she had ever known in regards to business and making a profit.
+Despite her father's illiteracy, Parton has often commented that he was one of the smartest people she has ever known with regard to business and making a profit.

-Parton's mother, Avie Lee, cared for their large family.
+Parton's mother cared for their large family.
 Her 11 pregnancies (the tenth being twins) in 20 years made her a mother of 12 by age 35.
-Parton credits her musical abilities to her mother; often in poor health, she still managed to keep house and entertain her children with Smoky Mountain folklore and ancient ballads.
+Parton attributes her musical abilities to the influence of her mother; often in poor health, she still managed to keep house and entertain her children with Smoky Mountain folklore and ancient ballads.
 Having Welsh ancestors, Avie Lee knew many old ballads that immigrants from the British Isles brought to southern Appalachia in the 18th and 19th century.
-Avie Lee's father, Jake Owens, was a Pentecostal preacher, and Parton and her siblings all attended church regularly.
-Parton has long credited her father for her business savvy, and her mother's family for her musical abilities.
+Avie Lee's father, Jake Owens, was a Pentecostal preacher and Parton and her siblings all attended church regularly.
+Parton has long credited her father for her business savvy and her mother's family for her musical abilities.
 When Parton was a young girl, her family moved from the Pittman Center area to a farm up on nearby Locust Ridge.
 Most of her cherished memories of youth happened there.
 Today, a replica of the Locust Ridge cabin resides at Parton's namesake theme park Dollywood.
 The farm acreage and surrounding woodland inspired her to write the song "My Tennessee Mountain Home" in the 1970s.
 Years after the farm was sold, Parton bought it back in the late 1980s.
 Her brother Bobby helped with building restoration and new construction.